Avalanche (character): Powers and abilities

-The Dominikos Petrakis version of Avalanche is a mutant with the superhuman ability to generate powerful seismic waves from his hands, creating highly destructive effects.
+The Dominikos Petrakis incarnation of Avalanche is a mutant with the superhuman ability to generate powerful seismic waves from his hands, creating highly destructive effects.
 The waves can cause an inorganic object to shatter or crumble into dust and has in recent years been shown to affect organic matter as well.
 When directed against large objects like buildings or upon the earth itself, the seismic waves can produce effects similar to those of an earthquake or avalanche within limited areas.
 Avalanche need not touch an object to affect it; he can direct the waves against it from some distance away.
 Avalanche himself is immune to the generation of his own vibratory waves.
 However, if the seismic waves were reflected back at him, he would be injured.
-Avalanche's power originally had little or no effect on organic tissue, with the reflected vibrations from organic matter ("feedback") injuring him, as when he once tried to attack the Hulk, but lately this has appeared to no longer be the case.
-As yet there is no known limit to the amount of area upon which Avalanche can use his powers at one time.
-There is no evidence yet, however, that he could create an earthquake capable of destroying an entire city.
 Avalanche is a fair hand-to-hand combatant and received unarmed combat training while a member of Freedom Force.

 Avalanche wears an armored battle suit that gives him enhanced resistance to injury, up to and including protecting him from a land mine.
 While a member of Freedom Force, he used a two-way radio device for communication with other Freedom Force members.

-The unidentified version of Avalanche is also a mutant with the same abilities as the first version except that he can also target organic tissue which the first version was unable to do.
+The unidentified version of Avalanche is a mutant with the same abilities as the first Avalanche.
+Unlike the first Avalanche, he is able to affect organic tissue.

 Other versions

 Age of Apocalypse

-In the Age of Apocalypse, Avalanche was one of the select mutants that were approached by Sinister and offered a chance to join his Elite Mutant Force.
-Avalanche, however, refused Sinister's offer, for which he was captured at the Breeding Pens.
-During an escape attempt, Avalanche was killed and his corpse turned over to the Dark Beast for experimentation.
+An alternate universe version of Dominikos Petrakis / Avalanche appears in "Age of Apocalypse".
+He is among the select mutants who are approached by Mister Sinister and offered to join his Elite Mutant Force.
+Avalanche refuses Sinister's offer, for which he is captured.
+During an escape attempt, Avalanche is killed and his corpse given to Dark Beast for experimentation.

 Marvel Zombies

-In Marvel Zombies: Dead Days, he is seen as a zombie alongside a zombie version of the Freedom Force fighting the suddenly zombified X-Men.
+A zombified alternate universe version of Dominikos Petrakis / Avalanche appears in Marvel Zombies: Dead Days.

 House of M

-In the "House of M" reality, Dominic appears as a member of the NYPD strikeforce known as the Brotherhood.
+An alternate universe version of Dominikos Petrakis / Avalanche appears in "House of M".
+This version is a member of the Brotherhood, an NYPD strikeforce.